anmolk18/Bruhdit---an-anonymous-online-discussion-forum/App/README.md

 Clone this repository onto your local machine and `cd` into it.

-Run `bundle install` to download all the necesaary gems.
+Run `bundle install` to download all the necessary gems.

 Run `rails db:migrate` to create the database.